 object.
 Just use Object.assign()

-to merge both existing objects to create a new object as shown below:
+to merge both existing objects to create a new object, as shown below:

-const vehicle = Object.assign({}, maker, car);
+const vehicle = Object.assign({}, maker, car)

 // { name: 'Tesla', maker: 'Model X', color: 'Black' }

-ES6 (ECMAScript 2015) introduced, for the first time, the concept of classes in JavaScript.
-You can use the class
+ES6 (ECMAScript 2015) introduced the concept of classes in JavaScript.

-keyword to define a new class in JavaScript instead of a function constructor, and then use the new
+keyword to define a new class in JavaScript instead of a function constructor and then use the new

-keyword to create an instance of it.
+keyword to create an instance.

 Let us look at the following example: